Table of Contents

 There are various engine oil types available in the market categorised under synthetic, semi synthetic, high mileage, and mineral oils.
 Motorcycles also require a different type of oil made specifically for their usage.

 - Synthetic oils – These oils are made artificially in the lab through a range of chemical processes, and is designed to provide enhanced engine performance.
+You can find best synthetic oils in our guide here.

 - Mineral oils –these oils come from crude oil that has been refined to remove impurities.